uc-cdis/cloud-automation/kube/services/jobs/README.md

 Create a Google Bucket and associated db entries.
 See job file for details on job invocation.

+#### google-delete-expired-service-account-job

+Delete any expired service accounts

+#### google-delete-expired-service-account-cronjob

+Same as above but run on a schedule.

 ## gentestdata-job

 Generate test data given dictionary, following steps need to be done